-Click the Generate button to generate a SmartDesign component.
+Click the Generate button to generate a SmartDesign component

-This will generate a HDL file in the directory libero_project/components/liberay/<a hre
+This will generate a HDL file in the directory bero project>/components/brary>/<yourdesign>.

 Note: The generated HDL file will be deleted when your SmartDesign design is modified and saved to ensure synchronization between your SmartDesign component and its generated HDL file.